7RU7H/CTFs/TryHackMe/Markdown/GameBuzz/GameBuzz-Helped-Through.md

 ```

+Response to the upload
 ![](badpickles.png)

+"Fetching" the bad pickle
 ![](pulloutthebadpickle.png)

 ## Foothold

+With a foothold on the box
 ![](wearein.png)
+Checking exec on /dev/shm and users
 ![](dev1anddev1indevshm.png)

+Looking for password, Al just su to a user and we, including Al are surpised...
 ![](bash_historyforthesu.png)

+Yikes..
 ![](nopasswords.png)

 We have lxc
 ![](justinb4al.png)

-Root is difently checking Lxc related clust stuff
+Root is difently checking Lxc related cluster stuff
 ![](lxcenum.png)

 ## PrivEsc

-I do not think I have had one of these:
+Linpeas rummages through the email - I do not think I have had a box like this:
 ![](yougotmail.png)

 Change of password